dboehmer/coocook/README.md

     $ cpanm --with-develop --with-recommends --with-suggests --installdeps .

-Install database into a local SQLite file and start development server in development mode:
+Install database into a local SQLite file and start development server in debug mode:

     $ script/coocook_deploy.pl install
     $ script/coocook_server.pl --debug
     ...
     HTTP::Server::PSGI: Accepting connections at http://0:3000/

+Hint: With the `--restart` option the development server restarts automatically when files in `lib/` are changed.
+This requires `Catalyst::Restarter`.

 ## Mailing list